turgu1/vtol/README.md

 Some of the steps remaining to be done:

-- [ ] Code adaptation for targeted model aircraft configuration
+- [ ] Code adaptation for targeted model aircraft configuration (partly done)
 - [ ] Telemetry transfer through S-Port
 - [ ] Add Angle/Angle2/Rate selection
 - [x] Add USB trace output control
+- [ ] Testing tools for Motors
+- [x] Testing tools for Servos
 - [ ] Overall verification with selected electronics and hardware
 - [ ] Data Logging for post-flight analysis
 - [ ] Tests in flight